 Chip design is one of the most interesting application areas of mathematics.
 We discuss theory and practice.
 Many applications of combinatorial optimization will be shown.
-Recent theory, algorithms, and implications of new chip technology will be discussed.
-The course covers topics in placement, timing optimization, and routing.
+Recent theory, algorithms, and implications of new chip technologies will be discussed.
+The course covers topics in Boolean circuit optimization, placement, timing optimization, and routing.

 This course is in English.
-Since there exists no suitable textbook yet, I will distribute lecture notes.
+Since there exists no suitable textbook yet, I will distribute lecture notes on eCampus (ln.pdf) that are continuously revised.
 Many topics and references can also be found in:

 |Class Hours:||Tuesdays and Thursdays, 12:15-13:45, starting April 10.|

 |Room:||We start on Zoom and might move a hybrid Zoom/presence mode once the latter gets allowed. .
 A blog with the access to Zoom and the lecture notes, as well as a forum for online discussions can be found here eCampus.|

 |Exercise Class:||time will be determined in first lecture.|